 Functional materials will be used in the diagnostics and in the heating and current drive systems (H&CD) of the reactors and will act as insulators, optical fibers, windows, mirrors or lenses.
 These materials will feel the effect of both the neutrons –which will cause mainly displacement damage and transmutation—and the gamma radiation –ionizing radiation which will be present both during operation as well as after shutdown.
 The gamma radiation produces excitation of the electronic charge states in the material which can lead to defect formation.
 The accumulated damage together with the presence of ionizing radiation affects the optical and dielectric properties of functional materials.
 On one hand it will induce light emission (radioluminescence) and loss of optical transmission in windows, fibre materials or mirrors.
 On the other hand it will affect the quality of dielectrics and mineral insulated coaxial cables by generating radiation induced conductivity (RIC), radiation induced electrical degradation (RIED), surface degradation or radiation induced voltages (RIEMF).

-The materials group has expertise in the study of such phenomena and has helped to identify which materials are most suitable to be used in a fusion reactor.
+The Fusion Materials Unit has expertise in the study of such phenomena and has helped to identify which materials are most suitable to be used in a fusion reactor.
 The work is made in active partnership with the industry to reach quality standards in the manufacturing of insulators and windows, supporting the design of ITER and DEMO diagnostics.
 All activities of characterization and radiation damage (gamma, electrons, neutrons) are in collaboration with other European laboratories.

 Functional materials – Li ceramics